CheatSolutions/Important-Information/documentation/commands_and_permissions.md

 ## Command List

-``/spartan menu`` opens the main gui menu.<br>
+``/vacan menu`` opens the main gui menu.<br>
-Permissionss: spartan.info, spartan.manage
+Permissionss: vacan.info, vacan.manage

-``/spartan panic`` enables silent mode and disables punishments for all checks.<br>
+``/vacan panic`` enables silent mode and disables punishments for all checks.<br>
-Permissions: spartan.manage
+Permissions: vacan.manage

-``/spartan reload`` reloads spartan's configuration.<br>
+``/vacan reload`` reloads Vacan's configuration.<br>
-Permission: spartan.reload
+Permission: vacan.reload

-``/spartan notifications [ticks-frequency]`` toggles the notification system.<br>
+``/vacan notifications [ticks-frequency]`` toggles the notification system.<br>
-Permission: spartan.notifications
+Permission: vacan.notifications

-``/spartan verbose`` toggles all notifications instead of just ones with high hacking probability.<br>
+``/vacan verbose`` toggles all notifications instead of just ones with high hacking probability.<br>
-Permission: spartan.notifications
+Permission: vacan.notifications

-``/spartan info [player]`` opens a GUI menu with a player's violations info.<br>
+``/vacan info [player]`` opens a GUI menu with a player's violations info.<br>
-Permission: spartan.info
+Permission: vacan.info

-``/spartan kick <player> <reason>`` kicks a player and broadcasts a message.<br>
+``/vacan kick <player> <reason>`` kicks a player and broadcasts a message.<br>
-Permission: spartan.kick
+Permission: vacan.kick

-``/spartan toggle <check>`` toggles a certain check.<br>
+``/vacan toggle <check>`` toggles a certain check.<br>
-Permission: spartan.manage
+Permission: vacan.manage

-``/spartan toggle-prevention <check>`` toggles a certain check's preventions by making it silent.<br>
+``/vacan toggle-prevention <check>`` toggles a certain check's preventions by making it silent.<br>
-Permission: spartan.manage
+Permission: vacan.manage

-``/spartan toggle-punishment <check>`` toggles a certain check's punishments.<br>
+``/vacan toggle-punishment <check>`` toggles a certain check's punishments.<br>
-Permission: spartan.manage
+Permission: vacan.manage

-``/spartan bypass <player> <check> <seconds>`` allows a player to bypass a check for a certain amount of time.<br>
+``/vacan bypass <player> <check> <seconds>`` allows a player to bypass a check for a certain amount of time.<br>
-Permission: spartan.use_bypass
+Permission: vacan.use_bypass

-``/spartan warn <player> <reason>`` warns a player with a reason.<br>
+``/vacan warn <player> <reason>`` warns a player with a reason.<br>
-Permission: spartan.warn
+Permission: vacan.warn

-``/spartan wave <add/remove/clear/run/list> [player] [command]`` allows you to interact with the wave punishment system.<br>
+``/vacan wave <add/remove/clear/run/list> [player] [command]`` allows you to interact with the wave punishment system.<br>
-Permission: spartan.wave
+Permission: vacan.wave

-``/spartan proxy-command <command>`` sends a command to the proxy/network of servers.
+``/vacan proxy-command <command>`` sends a command to the proxy/network of servers.
 (Example: BungeeCord) [May not always work]<br>
-Permissions: spartan.admin, spartan.*
+Permissions: vacan.admin, vacan.*

 ```
-/spartan <player> if <condition> equals <result> do <command> executes a conditional command.
+/vacan <player> if <condition> equals <result> do <command> executes a conditional command.
-/spartan <player> if <condition> contains <result> do <command> executes a conditional command.
+/vacan <player> if <condition> contains <result> do <command> executes a conditional command.
-/spartan <player> if <number> is-less-than <result> do <command> executes a conditional command.
+/vacan <player> if <number> is-less-than <result> do <command> executes a conditional command.
-/spartan <player> if <number> is-greater-than <result> do <command> executes a conditional command.
+/vacan <player> if <number> is-greater-than <result> do <command> executes a conditional command.
 ```
-Permission: spartan.condition
+Permission: vacan.condition

 ## Additional Permissions
-spartan.bypass allows you to bypass all checks.
-(USE THE settings.yml op_bypass OPTION WHEN OP) spartan.bypass.(check) allows you to bypass a certain check. spartan.admin, spartan.* gives you all permissions except the bypass ones.
-(BE CAREFUL WHEN OP) spartan.bedrock considers a player as a Bedrock client instead of Java client.
-(BE CAREFUL WHEN OP) spartan.punishment allows you to bypass the configured punishments of all checks.
+vacan.bypass allows you to bypass all checks.
+(USE THE settings.yml op_bypass OPTION WHEN OP) vacan.bypass.(check) allows you to bypass a certain check. vacan.admin, vacan.* gives you all permissions except the bypass ones.
+(BE CAREFUL WHEN OP) vacan.bedrock considers a player as a Bedrock client instead of Java client.
+(BE CAREFUL WHEN OP) vacan.punishment allows you to bypass the configured punishments of all checks.

 ## Hovering Above Commands
-Spartan supports interactive commands.
-When you hover above a command, Spartan will create a small hovering box that explains in text what the command does and examples of how you can use it.
+Vacan supports interactive commands.
+When you hover above a command, Vacan will create a small hovering box that explains in text what the command does and examples of how you can use it.

 ## Pressing TAB
-Spartan supports command auto-complete.
-To trigger it, type /spartan and press the button TAB on your keyboard.
+Vacan supports command auto-complete.
+To trigger it, type /vacan and press the button TAB on your keyboard.
 This functionality takes part as a list of recommendations to save you time.

 ## Permissions that judge Staff Rank / Ranks
 ```
-spartan.admin
+vacan.admin
-spartan.*
+vacan.*
-spartan.info
+vacan.info
-spartan.manage
+vacan.manage
-spartan.reload
+vacan.reload
-spartan.notifications
+vacan.notifications
-spartan.kick
+vacan.kick
-spartan.use_bypass
+vacan.use_bypass
-spartan.warn
+vacan.warn
-spartan.wave
+vacan.wave
-spartan.condition
+vacan.condition
 ```

 ## Command Proxy-Transfer Plugins (BungeeCord, Velocity, WaterFall)